ctds-usyd/scopus/README.md

 This tool extacts data from the Elsevier Scopus Snapshot XML to a more usable Relational Database Structure.

+The loader is incremental and atomically consistent, such that it should be possible to start, stop and restart extraction on the same dataset without making the documents stalled inconsistent.
+This incrementality, however, assumes that the documents and related data are fixed across restarts.

 The below documentation describes running the tool and the schema of the database.

 ## Setup and Running